Summary of significant accounting policies

 Application of new or revised IFRSs and interpretations

-The amendment to IAS 32 Financial Instruments: presentation (effective for annual periods beginning on 1 Jan 2014 or after) specifies the presentation of situations when financial assets and liabilities are offset.
-The adoption of the amendment will have no material impact on the Group’s financial statements reporting.
+The revised IAS 19 Pension Benefits (effective for annual periods beginning on 1 July 2014 or after) clarifies the accounting method when an employee or a third party is expected to make contributions to the defined benefit plan.
+The adoption of the revised standard will not have a material impact on the Group’s financial statements reporting.